kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+Assuming:
+- Image pre-pulled
+- Resources are immediately available (i.e. no deferred resizes)
+- Moderate container churn

-- Dynamic container addition to `Running` state transition overhead < 500ms (excluding container image pulling & assuming resource availability).
+Dynamic container addition to `Running` state, excluding container image pulling & assuming resource availability:
+- Median < 500ms
+- 95th Percentile < 5s

+Note that these numbers are heavily constrained by containerd/runc latency.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?